peninsula-bitcoin/meetups/README.md

 ## Next Meetup
 Monday 10th July 2023 - Locations and topics TBA

-Click here if you would like to [Add a New Presentation Idea](https://github.com/peninsula-bitcoin/meetups/issues/new?assignees=&labels=Presentation&projects=&template=presentation-idea.md&title=)
+Click here if you would like to [Add a presentation topic](https://github.com/peninsula-bitcoin/meetups/issues/new?assignees=&labels=Presentation&projects=&template=presentation-idea.md&title=)